 - Not all of the courses listed are presented every year.
 Consult your college catalogue and relevant departments in this regard.

 Once you have satisfied the seven requirements, you should fill out a Student Record Sheet.
-Then take the form to your IR Certificate advisor, who will complete processing of the form, and then send it to Jon Western, International Relations Department, 107 Skinner Hall, Mount Holyoke College, South Hadley, MA 01075.
+Then take the form to your IR certificate advisor, who will complete processing of the form (per instructions on the form).

 Typically none of the certificates are mailed to students' addresses until some time in August.
 The notation on your transcript, however, appears much more quickly.